First five-year plan (Soviet Union): Agricultural collectivization

 Although Stalin reported in 1930 that collectivization was aiding the country, this was the era of exaggeration.
 Collectivization was under-planned; a lack of instructions, and unrealistic quotas were the reality.
 Lacking a foundation, collectivization led to the Kazakh famine of 1931–1933, in a region that had been a major grain producer.
 Farmers of Kazakhstan rejected collectivization, and protested, while Stalin raised quotas, meaning peasants would not be able to eat and would psychologically break them.
 Those who did not give up their grain were considered breaking Soviet law, which caused the famine.
 Death rates are estimated between 6–7 million.
-Stalin's second wife Nadezhda Alliluyeva, committed suicide due to the atrocities of collectivization, particularly the famine.
-By the end of the FYP, agricultural collectivization showed minimal growth in production as well as profits, agricultural collectivization was a failure for the Soviets.
+Stalin's second wife, Nadezhda Alliluyeva, committed suicide due to the atrocities of collectivization, particularly the famine.
+By the end of the FYP, agricultural collectivization showed minimal growth in production as well as profits.

 Prisoner labor

 To meet the goals of the first five-year plan the Soviet Union began using the labor of its growing prisoner population.
 Initially the Soviet leaders sought to decrease the number of prisoners in the Soviet Union so that those resources could be rerouted to the five-year plan.
 This legislation led to many dangerous prisoners being released from prison into labor camps.

 Early in the plan, however, the Communist leaders realized the necessity and the benefit of prisoner labor to complete the five-year plan.
 At this time the Soviet leaders attempted to orchestrate an increase in prison population.
 The people of the Soviet Union began being sentenced to forced labor, even when they committed small offenses, or committed no crime at all.
 Many of the prisoners used for labor were peasants who had resisted indoctrination.
 This was an attempt by the Soviet Union to acquire free labor for the rapid industrialization; however, it led to the incarceration of many innocent people in the Soviet Union.
 Eventually Western nations, such as the United States, began to boycott goods produced by this form of labor.